nnaumenko/metaf/docs/sphinx/reference.rst

 	Stores additional info details in the secondary locations (e.g. runway).

+	.. cpp:enum-class::  Type

+		Type of information actually stored.

+		.. cpp:enumerator:: INCOMPLETE

+			One or more groups have been recognised by the parser but the end of the report was reached unexpectedly.

+		.. cpp:enumerator:: WIND_SHEAR_IN_LOWER_LAYERS

-	Currently only reports the existence of wind shear along the take-off path or approach path between runway level and 500 metres (1 600 ft) significant to aircraft operations.
+			This group indicates existence of wind shear along the take-off path or approach path between runway level and 500 metres (1 600 ft) significant to aircraft operations, for the particlar runway or all runways.

 	**Acquiring group data**

 	.. cpp:function:: Runway runway() const

-		:returns: Runway for which the wind shear in the lower layers is specified or 'all runways' for ``WS ALL RWY``.

-		..warning:: If :cpp:func:`isValid()` returns ``false`` then runway value returned by the method runway() is not valid and should be disregarded.
+		:returns: Runway data if this secondary location is runway, and empty ``std::optional`` otherwise.

+	.. cpp:function:: Direction direction() const

+		:returns: Direction data if this secondary location is a cardinal direction, and empty ``std::optional`` otherwise.

+	.. cpp:function:: std::string incompleteText() const

+		:returns: Raw string of groups partially recognised by parser as a secondary location group, or empty string if the group is not an incomplete one (i.e. return value of :cpp:func:`type()` is other than `Type::INCOMPLETE`).

 	**Validating**

 		.. cpp:function:: bool isValid() const

-			:returns: ``true`` if the specified runway is valid and the complete sequence of groups following syntax diagram above was specified, and ``false`` otherwise.
-For example sequences of groups such as ``WS X32``, ``WS ALL``, and ``WS WS`` result in the invalid groups of this type.
+			:returns: ``false`` for incomplete groups.
+For complete groups returns ``true`` if the specified runway or direction is valid, and ``false`` otherwise.

 .. index:: single: Rainfall